 Entrenched and accelerating economic disparity is a defining challenge of our time.
 It is fueling a polarization in America that strains civil society and our political processes.
-Technology-driven efficiencies and globalization only exacerbate the problem, and are leaving behind huge swaths of the country that are sidelined from participating in the economy of our future:
+Automation, technological advancement, and globalization have only accelerated this problem.
+They are leaving behind huge swaths of the country ––from the smallest rural towns to neighborhoods in the largest cities–– with residents who are systematically excluded from participating in our economy:

 - Less than 3% of US counties (73 out of 3000) produced more than half of the job growth since 2008.*

 - Two-thirds of distressed areas saw a decrease in jobs from 2000 to 2015.*

 - Only one in five distressed zip codes added business establishments between 2011 and 2015.*

 The coronavirus crisis, and its highly unequal impact, have only made this problem more acute.
 Inclusive development that focuses on including places and people that have been too-long locked out of the economy is more necessary now than ever, as our country recovers.